 Dosing capsules are small canisters or containers filled with dry herbs or concentrates and then placed into the chamber or oven of your vaporizer.
 They are generally made from aluminum or stainless steel, and they have screens or holes allowing proper airflow through the container.

-The two main advantages of using dosing capsules are that they reduce the cleaning of your vaporizer, and dosing capsules allow you to pre-pack for quicker and easier swapping at a later time.
+The two main advantages of using dosing capsules are that they reduce the cleaning of your dry herb vaporizer, and dosing capsules allow you to pre-pack for quicker and easier swapping at a later time.
 When you swap bowls on the fly with pre-packed capsules, you are less likely to spill herbs.

 History of Vaporizer Dosing Capsules